KurtJF/KurtJF/README.md

 - 👋 Hi, I’m @KurtJF
-- 👀 I’m interested in ...
+- 👀 I’m interested in CSS/SASS, JS/3-JS
-- 🌱 I’m currently learning the basics
+- 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me ?
+- 📫 How to reach me

 <!---
 KurtJF/KurtJF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.